joaofelipe1294/csv_to_sqlite/README.md

 ## Usage

 Once the gem is installed it is aviable the command "csv_to_sqlite", to generate a new database you need to run on terminal "csv_to_sqlite path/to/file.csv'".
 It will create a file named data.sqlite3 and create a table with name equal to file name, case the table already exists it will only insert all data from this file.

+    $ csv_to_sqlite stores.csv

+By running the command above it will be generated a database data.sqlite3 with a table named stores with all data included.

 ## Development